 At the beginning of the trial, HealthVerity FLOW allows for ingestion of each participant’s personally identifiable information (PII), creating a centralized master that is used to generate HealthVerity IDs (HVIDs) using HealthVerity Identity Manager.
 This creates a privacy-protected, HIPAA-compliant single source of truth with 10x the accuracy of legacy solutions.
 We also capture patient consent preferences, creating an immutable ledger that lets you know what you can and cannot do with a patient’s data throughout the trial and beyond, tracking changes to preferences and all viewable from an enterprise-class dashboard.
 This allows for the seamless exchange of both de-identified and identifiable data from the nation’s largest healthcare and consumer data ecosystem, letting the data flow where you need it, when you need it and how you need it in a fully HIPAA-compliant manner so that you can power your analytics of choice.

-In the next installment of our four-part series, we will discuss the value real-world can provide long after the clinical trial.
+In the next installment of our four-part series, we will discuss the value real-world data can provide long after the clinical trial.

 Learn how you can let the data FLOW throughout your clinical trial and beyond: